Corn Palace: Mural construction

 The exterior corn murals are replaced and redesigned each year with a new theme, with designs created by local artists.
-From 1948 to 1971, the artist Oscar Howe designed the panels.
+From 1948 to 1971, the South-Dakota born Native American artist Oscar Howe designed the panels.
 Calvin Schultz designed the murals from 1977 to 2002.
 From 2003 to 2017, the murals have been designed by Cherie Ramsdell.
 No new mural was created in 2006 due to an extreme drought.
 Beginning in 2018, designs have been created by Dakota Wesleyan University students.
 As of 2018, it costs an estimated $175,000 each time the Palace is redecorated.

 Twelve naturally occurring shades of corn are grown by local farmers to create the artwork.
 Artists' drawings are transferred to black tar paper labeled with codes corresponding to colors, providing a "corn-by-numbers" pattern showing where each colored cob should be nailed.
 Corn cobs are split in two lengthwise and nailed to the exterior of the building, using approximately 1.5 million nails and 325,000 ears of corn.